5 great things to do in Prague to act like a local

 Enjoy the green spaces and their gems (gem = beer garden)

 Prague has many parks to be enjoyed during any season of the year.
 Spring, summer and autumn are the most popular time for a park visit.
 Locals love to spend their time outdoors during these seasons especially because the weather is rather warm and pleasant.
 One of the top local thing to do is head to one of Prague beer gardens.
 There are 3 that definitely deserve a mention.
-Note: most of the beer gardens are open from May til October.
+Note: most of the beer gardens are open from mid April til October.

 Letná Beer Garden

 Letná park lies north of the city center on top of the hill near the Prague castle.
 It’s pretty flat so there’s usually a good amount of active people running, riding their bicycle or enjoying some other social activity.
 Letná Beer Garden offers a scenic view over the city and a plenty of benches so you shouldn’t be too worried about finding a spot to sit (unless you’re here on the sunny summer weekend).
 There’s a stand where you can buy hot dogs, kebabs, liquid bread (local way of saying beer) and other snacks/drinks.

 This park is located in the Vinohrady district which is a beautiful residential area.
 The park itself is pretty hilly so it is a great choice for a picnic.
 From May til October this is one of the busiest spots in the city.
 Riegrovy Sady has also some magnificent views very different to what you get from Letná.
 From Riegrovy Sady you can see the sunset over the castle which attracts a plethora of people in the late evening hours.
 Beer Garden is located in the center of the park and there’s a big screen with a movie or a sport game videoprojection almost every day.
 TIP: try Malinovka when you’re here.
 Czech raspberry lemonade which tastes so good that you’ll become an addict after only a few sips.